monetaproject/blockauth/README.md

 }
 ```

+In all honesty, it is the UID that is the most __secure__ component to this method.
+The choice to expose it later through DNKeys drastically reduces the level of security (for now).

-Please note that the length of the final password stored is dependent upon the length of the display name stored and the `OP_RETURN` limit of the relevant blockchain.
+Please note that the length of the final hashed password that is stored is dependent upon the length of the display name stored and the `OP_RETURN` limit of the relevant blockchain.
 Some implementations have a 40 byte limit, which would mean even a name as short as __John Doe__ would only be able to store 18 characters from their hashed password.

 Once the transaction has been confirmed, the relevant `TXID` should also be returned to the user along with the `UID`and blockchain: